Leases | By Lawyers

 • Item icon Surrender of lease

-Surrender by agreement The parties may agree, or be deemed to have agreed, to terminate the lease by the lessee surrendering, and the lessor accepting.
+Surrender by agreement The parties can agree, or be deemed to have agreed, to terminate the lease by the lessee surrendering, and the lessor accepting.

 This excerpt is a preview of the full publication.
 You can Subscribe Now and gain immediate access to the complete publication.